 We have original equipment manufacturer agreements with Dell and Hitachi Data Systems for them to market, sell and support our software applications and services on a standalone basis and/or incorporate our software applications into their own hardware products.
 Dell and Hitachi Data Systems have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
-An increasing amount of our software revenue is related to such sales arrangements with original equipment manufacturers that have no obligation to sell our software applications.
+In addition, during fiscal 2008 we signed an original equipment manufacturer agreement with Bull SAS ("Bull") pursuant to which they have agreed to market, sell, and support our software applications and services.
 A material portion of our software revenue is generated through these arrangements, and we expect this contribution to grow in the future.
-Sales through our original equipment manufacturer agreements accounted for 12% of our total revenues for fiscal 2008, 13% of our total revenues for fiscal 2007 and 12% of our total revenues in fiscal 2006.
+Sales through our original equipment manufacturer agreements accounted for 12% of our total revenues for both fiscal 2009 and fiscal 2008 and 13% of our total revenues in fiscal 2007.

 In February 2007, we signed a wide-ranging distribution agreement with Alternative Technologies, Inc. ("ATI"), a subsidiary of Arrow Electronics, Inc., covering our North American commercial markets.
 In July 2007, we amended our agreement with ATI to include our U.S. federal government market.
 Pursuant to the distribution agreement, ATI's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-Many of our North American resellers have been transitioned to ATI throughout fiscal 2007 and fiscal 2008.
-We generated approximately 13% of our total revenue through ATI in fiscal 2008.
-If ATI were to discontinue or reduce the sales of our products or if our agreement with ATI was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace ATI, then it could have a material adverse effect on our future revenues.
+Many of our North American resellers have now been transitioned to ATI.
+We generated approximately 21% of our total revenue through ATI in fiscal 2009 and approximately 13% of our total revenue through ATI in fiscal 2008.
+If ATI were to discontinue or reduce the sales of our products or if our agreement with ATI was terminated, and if we were unable to take back the management of our evenues.